 I still remember a statement from the book ‘Make learning personal: the what, who, WOW, where, and why’ by Barbara Bray and Kathleen McClaskey, where it says ‘When the teacher is directing the learning, the teacher tends to be the hardest-working person in the classroom’.
-This statement narrates the struggle of an average teacher where he/she is the sole responsible person who does all the work both inside and outside the classroom from delivering the content, creating the assignments till the process of monetary and grading these assignments.
-However, being a teacher, one may ask is it enough to ensure students’ learning?
+This statement narrates the struggle of an average teacher.
+They are the sole responsible person who does all the work both inside and outside the classroom, from delivering the content and creating the assignments to grading these assignments.
+However, being a teacher, one may ask, is it enough to ensure students’ learning?
 Do our instructions are good enough to guide students’ learning in the right way?
-Is guided learning always good?
-What if students want to learn from the way of their own?
+Is recommended knowledge always good?
+What if students want to learn from the course of their own?

-There comes the concept of personalised teaching strategy where instructional environments are tailored in a way according to individual needs, skills, and interests.
+There comes the concept of personalised teaching strategy where instructional environments are tailored according to individual needs, skills, and interests.
 There is no ‘one size for all’ approach; however, at the same time, each student has an equal right to learn within a diverse learning environment.
-In short, it is now up to the learner to take charge of his or her own education and learning.
+In short, it is now up to the learner to take charge of their own education and learning.
 The role of the teacher would be a facilitator instead of a commander.

 How Does Personalisation work for Students?

-Let’s have an example of a poem which I planned for my students in the last term from 1001 nights (Arabian Nights) called ‘The Lion and the Hare’.
-I made a worksheet where students need to, first, study the poem and pick one way from the worksheet through which they can present their understandings.
+Let’s have an example of a poem I planned for my students in the last term from 1001 nights (Arabian Nights) called ‘The Lion and the Hare’.
+I made a worksheet where students need to, first, study the poem and pick one way from the worksheet to present their understandings.